 - Participate in mock college admissions interviews

-- Attend a closing banquet and join the network of Summer College Immersion alumni
+- Attend a closing banquet and join the network of Summer College Immersion Program alumni

-To participate in the Summer College Immersion program, you must meet the following requirements:
+To participate in SCIP, you must meet the following requirements:

 - Be a member of the Cristo Rey Network or KIPP Foundation school systems, or other invited school, network or community-based organization

 - Receive a nomination to apply from your principal, guidance counselor, or KIPP Through College regional advisor